-The Rodeo-Hercules Fire District provides all third graders at Ohlone Elementary, Lupine Elementary, Rodeo Hills Elementary and St. Patrick’s Elementary Schools.
-Fire and home safety training is provided which includes Stop, Drop and Roll, escape routes, meeting locations, cooking hazards, water safety and bicycle/skateboard safety.
+The Rodeo-Hercules Fire District provides fire and home safety training to all third graders at Ohlone Elementary, Lupine Elementary, Rodeo Hills Elementary and St. Patrick’s Elementary Schools.
+Training includes Stop, Drop and Roll, escape routes, meeting locations, cooking hazards, water safety and bicycle/skateboard safety.
 The annual training visits conclude with a show and tell of the fire engine.

 You may be eligible for a free smoke detector plus installation IF: